-How can voltage drop affect an LED lighting system?
-Voltage drop is defined the amount of voltage loss that occurs through all or part of a circuit due to impedance.
+Voltage drop is defined as the amount of voltage loss that occurs through all or part of a circuit due to impedance.
 Wires, electrical components, and virtually anything carrying current will always have inherent resistance, or impedance, to current flow.
-The importance of voltage drop for LED Learn More
+The importance of voltage drop for LED based lighting is that an LED requires a Learn More

 How to install, create waterproof connections between, and program Color-Changing LED Wall Washers using DMX addressing.